gvwilson/sdxjs/data-table/index.md

 ## What is the most efficient way to save a table?

+Data is valuable,
-Our data tables are going to be stored in files of some kind.
+so we are going to store data tables in files of some kind.
-If one storage scheme is much more efficient than another and we are reading or writing frequently, that could change our mind about how to implement them.
+If one storage scheme is much more efficient than another and we are reading or writing frequently, that could change our mind about which implementation to pick.

-Two simple text-based schemes are row-oriented and column-oriented [JSON](#json), i.e., we just print the data structures we have.
+Two simple text-based schemes are row-oriented and column-oriented [JSON](#json)---basically, just printing the data structures we have.
 Let's run the 10,000×30 test:

 <%- include('/inc/file.html', {file: 'storage-performance-10000-30.out'}) %>

 The time needed for the row-major version is almost ten times greater than that needed for the column-major version;
-again,
-we assume that the redundant printing of the labels is at least partly to blame.
+we assume that the redundant printing of the labels is mostly to blame, just as redundant storage of the labels was to blame for row-major's greater memory requirements.

 If that diagnosis is correct,
 then a packed version of row-major storage ought to be faster.